Mount Lebanon Mutasarrifate: The era of the Turkish Mutasarrifs

-Ali Münif Bey (1915-1917)
+Ali Münif Bey (1915–1917)

-In September 1915, a royal decree was issued appointing Ali Münif Bey, one of the senior officials of the Ottoman Ministry of Interior, as administrator of Mount Lebanon, Ali Munif arrived in Beirut (where he took residence in Zuqaq Al-Blat) on September 20 of the same year and began his work as an administrator on Mount Lebanon under the command of the Wali of Beirut.
+In September 1915, a royal decree was issued appointing Ali Münif Bey, one of the senior officials of the Ottoman Ministry of Interior, as administrator of Mount Lebanon, Ali Munif arrived in Beirut (where he took residence in Zuqaq al-Blat) on 20 September of the same year and began his work as an administrator on Mount Lebanon under the command of the Wali of Beirut.
 Ali Munif devoted his works to the abolition of the Mount Lebanon regime and its privileges.
 He reorganized the districts of the Mutasarrifate, following the example of what was happening in the other Ottoman provinces.
 And he made many changes between employees, in coordination with the Ministry of Interior.
 He also began appointing secondary jobs to individuals who were not from Mount Lebanon whom he brought from the Wilayat of Beirut, with some of them being Lebanese or Turks.
-In order to complete the nullification of the Basic Law and the elimination of Lebanese autonomy, the government decided that Mount Lebanon, like all other states, would be represented in the Council of Representatives in Constantinople, and due to the difficulty of holding general elections in times of war, the administrator Ali Munif took the initiative to appoint Prince Haris Shehab, Prince Adel Arslan and Rashid Al-Rami appointed deputies to represent Lebanon in the aforementioned council, and they carried out this task until the end of the war.
+To complete the nullification of the Basic Law and the elimination of Lebanese autonomy, the government decided that Mount Lebanon, like all other states, would be represented in the Council of Representatives in Constantinople, and due to the difficulty of holding general elections in times of war, the administrator Ali Munif took the initiative to appoint Prince Haris Shehab, Prince Adel Arslan and Rashid Al-Rami appointed deputies to represent Lebanon in the aforementioned council, and they carried out this task until the end of the war.

 At the beginning of the reign of Ali Munif, a natural disaster befell on Mount Lebanon, dense locust swarms appeared in the skies of the Levant during the beginning of April 1915, since the Ottoman Empire did not work to combat it in the past, it multiplied after the authorities' attention was diverted from this problem.
 Due to the outbreak of the First World War, the locusts hatched, and multiplied without hindrance, then crawled north, and when they appeared in the sky of Mount Lebanon, the sun was blocked from the population for several days.
 And when the swarms landed on the ground, they destroyed the plants and crops, leaving the trees barren, without leaves or fruit.
 A large part of these trees soon withered or stopped producing for a long time.
 Because of the locusts, Mount Lebanon was deprived of most of its agricultural production throughout the war years.